StanleyWan/FCND-Controls-CPP/README.md

 ![s1testresult](./images/s1testresult.png)

 ## Scenario 2: Body rate and roll/pitch control (scenario 2)
+### Body Rate Controller
 The Body Rate Controller is a P Controller.
 The responsibility of the controller is to generate the moments command.
-Through the error between the body rate command and actual body rate, we could calculate the moment command to the drone.
+Through the error between the body rate command and actual body rate that fed back from the drone, we could find out desired moments to the drone.

         pqrErr = pqrCmd - pqr
         momentCmd = I * kpPQR * pqrErr